 Take a 5m break every 20m?
 That would be great, but our faculty meetings are 90 minutes long.
 Some meetings are longer than that.
 Just like you can’t get up and leave a meeting (I mean, you can, but…), you can’t get up and take a break from Zoom.

 Then, there are the “after Zoom” activities, like follow up emails, tasks, etc… and all of a sudden it’s 3 hours later.

 And now we are also available 24/7/365.
 We are no longer “off” or “on,” we just are.

 The truth of it is that our bodies were not made to be on 24/7/365.
 We were made to fight the tiger, eat the tiger, then rest and rejoice.
 When the tiger is constantly chasing us, at some point, we burn out.

 The physiological effects of a constantly revving engine are great.
 Our bodies are conserving fuel for the fight, flight, or freeze as well as delivering targeted nutrients to organs.
 More glucose is released into the bloodstream.
 Digestion and other less than important things are stopped.
-This puts us at a higher risk of metabolic syndrome, heart disease, etc… And if you look at it, it’s no wonder a lot of us put on weight.
-It’s survival of the fattest!
+This puts us at a higher risk of metabolic syndrome, heart disease, etc… If we are truly moving way less, using our energy to maintain unnatural social interactions, and spending an inordinate time judging ourselves in the Zoom mirror, it’s no wonder a lot of us put on weight.